Berkshires Frequently Asked Questions

 If you spend enough time in Western New England, you will see many church buildings in cities and towns that speak of a rich spiritual legacy in New England from our forefathers.
 However, today this area is known as one of the most biblically illiterate and unchurched regions of the United States.

 We believe the Berkshires need a church plant because we need a place where God’s eternal, life giving story is lived out and God is worshiped in ways that make sense in our time.
 In a church like Terra Nova we have found authentic, modern community that is transformational and life giving.
 We desire to plant a church so we can build a community and share that experience and faith journey with others.

 Where is the church going to be located?

 At this point, we feel confident that God has called us to plant our first church in Western New England in North Adams, MA to be a part of, and serve the people of Northern Berkshire County.
 While we don’t currently have a permanent gathering location, our desire is to begin gathering in places where community is already happening.
 We want to be a part of the community and be where people are, not expect people to come find us in the more traditional church setting.

-As we build towards being able to gather every Sunday morning for worship, we are gathering on the 1st Sunday of each month (email Pastor Paul for more information), and also in homes scattered around northern Berkshire county on a regular basis in our Tribes.
+As we build towards being able to gather every Sunday morning for worship, we are gathering every other Sunday (email Pastor Paul for more information), and also in homes scattered around northern Berkshire county on a regular basis in our Tribes.
 Our goal is to be a church of Tribes, not a church with Tribes so please come join our Tribes as we plant a church.
 You can follow our news and events posts as well.

 When will the church be launched?

-Currently, we meet on the 1st Sunday of every month for worship.
+Currently, we meet every other Sunday for worship.
 You can find more information by emailing Pastor Paul.